bufbuild-ru/docs/docs/lint/overview/index.md

 ## Rules and categories

 The linter's built-in rules are split up into categories to make choosing a strictness level straightforward, but rules can also be selected individually to more closely match your organization's policies.
-See the [rules and categories](../rules/) page for detailed information.The configuration categories, from strictest to most lenient, are:
+See the [rules and categories](../rules/) page for detailed information.

+The configuration categories, from strictest to most lenient, are:

 - `STANDARD`
 - `BASIC`